 - Although a project need not be entered in a science fair, the paper MUST reflect actual work by the student – scientific experimentation, theoretical work in an area of pure mathematics or physics, development of a computer model, or engineering project.
 Papers that simply replicate an experiment or document a literature search are not acceptable for competition.

 - Each project should have a single author and presenter.
 In certain cases, with agreement of the Regional and State Director, presentations of team projects may be allowed.
 But judging rules are the same as for single presenters.

-- The 2022 Registration Form should be submitted online by the deadline for each region.
-Manuscripts should be sent separately to the regional director.
+- The 2023 Registration Form should be submitted online by the deadline for each region.
+Manuscripts will be submitted separately.

-- The $15 entry fee can be paid during registration by PayPal, or by sending a check or school purchase order.
+- The $15 entry fee can be paid during registration by credit card or PayPal, or by sending a check or school purchase order.
 This one-time fee covers both regional and state competitions.

 - The written manuscript and oral presentation carry equal weight in the overall scoring.

 - The first, second and possibly third place winners of Regional Competitions will be asked to submit an electronic copy of the manuscript to the State Director for judges at the State Competition.
 Before submitting the paper to State Competition, be sure to review suggestions by judges for ways to improve the paper and make changes accordingly.
 There is no further entry fee for the State Competition.